neverknowerdev/tactiball/supabase/functions/event-router/README.md

 # Contract Events Edge Function

-This Supabase Edge Function handles smart contract events from the ChessBall game contract and processes them according to the specified business logic.
+This Supabase Edge Function handles smart contract events from the TactiBall game contract and processes them according to the specified business logic.

 ## Overview